Q: Can I refinance an investment home?

 If you need the income from the rental of the property to cover the cost of the mortgage, the lender will generally require you to provide rental histories, leases and any other supporting documents to show that the expected cash flow from the property is sufficient to qualify and also is likely to be consistent over time.

-If the property isn't presently rented, you may be required to provide a local rental market analysis to show the lender current rents for properties like yours.
+If the property isn't presently rented, you may be required to provide a local rental market analysis to show the mortgage lender current rents for properties like yours.

 Not all lenders will apply